-Three lectures and three hours of laboratory work a week.
-Credit: four and one-half quarter hours.
+Two lectures and two hours of laboratory work a week.
+Credit: three quarter hours.

 This course includes a study of the origin of the earth, its geologic and physiographic features, and the forces active in modifying the rocks and surface features in present times.
 The student is taught to identify the common rocks.
 When possible a field trip is made into the Appalachian Mountains and the Great Valley.